devclub-nstru/.github/profile/README.md

 You should also checkout our [contribution guide](https://github.com/nxtuporg/.github/blob/main/CONTRIBUTING.md)

-Looking forwrad to work with you. 🤗
+Looking forward to work with you. 🤗